Laemophloeidae: Habitat and behaviour

 Most laemophloeids, adults and larvae, are found under bark of dead trees, where they apparently are primarily fungivores, although some genera with adults having subcylindrical bodies (e.g., Leptophloeus, Dysmerus) occur in the galleries of bark beetles (Curculionidae: Scolytinae), upon which they may feed.
 A few genera, but most particularly Cryptolestes, contain some species that are pests of stored grain products.
 The most important of these are Cryptolestes ferrugineus (Stephens), Cryptolestes pusillus (Schönherr), and Cryptolestes turcicus (Grouvelle).

 Characteristics

 Several genera exhibit unusual modifications to male antennae (especially Cryptolestes, Dysmerus, and Microbrontes), with the scape expanded into hook-like or blade-like structures.
 Several other genera (Rhinomalus, Rhinophloeus, and Metaxyphloeus) related to Laemophloeus are atypical in that the adults are rostrate to varying degrees.
-Photographs of most world genera are available at, and most North American species are pictured at:
+Photographs of most world genera are available at the Florida State Collection of Arthropod website, with most North American species pictured.

-Leaping larvae
+Jumping larvae

-According to an article published by PLOS ONE, a discovery has been made regarding the larvae of laemophloeidae.
-Studies show that when the larvae is in the open, the larvae will straighten themselves out and jump curling up into a ball in the process.
-It has also been discovered that the larvae can bounce when they are curled up.
+A PLOS ONE article by Bergquist et al. (2022) reported that when the Laemophloeidae larvae are in the open, they will straighten themselves out and jump curling up into a ball in the process and can bounce upon impact when they are curled up.